-The unit control panels and their locations are shown in the from these figures depending on the particular unit options. following figures.
-These figures show a typical unit See Wiring Diagrams on page 51 for the legend and configuration.
-Specific unit configurations may differ slightly component description.
+The unit control panels and their locations are shown in these figures depending on the particular unit options.
+See Wiring Diagrams on page 56 for the legend and configuration.
+Specific unit configurations may differ slightly from component description.

 Figure 9: Control Panel Locations